netlify/next-runtime/README.md

 NODE_ENV = "production"
 ```

 2\.
-From your project's base directory, use `npm`, `yarn`, or any other Node.js package manager to add this plugin to `devDependencies` in `package.json`.
+From your project's base directory, use `npm`, `yarn`, or any other Node.js package manager to add this plugin to `dependencies` in `package.json`.

 ```
 npm install --save @netlify/plugin-nextjs